ALanguillaume/WUR-R-setup/README.md

 install.packages("jsonlite", type = "source")
 ```

-If this succeeds, you’re good to go\!
+If this succeeds, you’re good to go!

 ## Reinstall your packages

 ### General advice

-Your R packages are gather in a special folder called a **library**.
-By
+Your R packages are gathered in a special folder called a **library**.
-default on WUR windows system, that library is created in
+By default on WUR windows system, that library is created in
 `M:/Documents/R/win-library/` which means it goes dangling somewhere on
 the WUR server.
 This is clearly sub-optimal as you have your packages
 stored on a different network then R itself.
 It is a bit like having